 A Danish expert explains his strategy for making urban life sustainable and liveable.

 Copenhagen has set itself the seemingly impossible goal of being carbon-neutral by 2025, while dealing with a 20% increase in its population.
 One of Greater Copenhagen’s 79 municipalities, Albertslund, is emulating the Danish capital with equally ambitious sustainability targets.
 How can they do it?
 In an interview with Technologist, Niels Carsten Bluhme, Albertslund’s director for city, culture, environment and employment, describes his vision for a green, liveable city.

-TECHNOLOGIST What’s your main challenge?
+Technologist: What’s your main challenge?

-NIELS CARSTEN BLUHME We’ve been very successful in coping with emissions related to electricity and heating.
+Niels Carsten Bluhme: We’ve been very successful in coping with emissions related to electricity and heating.
 CO2 emissions in Albertslund have fallen nearly 40% since 2006, mainly thanks to greener energy production; and NOx emissions from electricity, natural gas and district heating fell 17% in 2014.
 But traffic remains a challenge, generating 47% of all CO2 emissions in 2015.

-TECHNOLOGIST How can you foster efficient, sustainable mobility in a growing city?
+T. How can you foster efficient, sustainable mobility in a growing city?

 Copenhagen area.
 This 22-km route, with very few crossings and traffic signals timed to produce “green waves”, makes biking from the suburbs into the city an attractive alternative.
 Between 2010 and 2015, bike traffic in Albertslund increased by about 20%.
 Further routes were opened in the area, with plans to extend the network to 500 km.
 We also participated in “Test an e-bike”, a project which loaned electric bikes to 1,700 motorists for three months.
 One year after the test period, 50% of participants reported changing their transport habits.

-TECHNOLOGIST What other initiatives are you pursuing?
+T. What other initiatives are you pursuing?